Annual Catholic Appeal (Together in Mission):

-CMLGP (formerly Ministry with Lesbian & Gay Catholics)recognizes that all persons with a homosexual orientation are capable of living a full Catholic life in union with all the members of the Church.
+CMLGP (formerly Ministry with Lesbian & Gay Catholics) recognizes that all persons with a homosexual orientation are capable of living a full Catholic life in union with all the members of the Church.
 CMLGP supports movements for homosexual and lesbian persons that are consonant with Church teaching, especially those which safeguard human dignity and promote human rights.
-Learn More.
+(Peggy Ehling, Chair) Learn More.

 Ecumenical and Interreligious Affairs:

 Serves the Archdiocese as a resource to the Archbishop and the various offices of the Archdiocese in all matters of ecumenical and interreligious issues.
-The Director is a representative to the various Christian, Jewish and other non-Christian communities in the greater Los Angeles area as well as a developer and coordinator of bilateral and multilateral official dialogue in the Archdiocese of Los Angeles.
+The Director is a representative to the multiple Christian and non-Christian communities in the greater Los Angeles area as well as a developer and coordinator of bilateral and multilateral official dialogues in the Archdiocese of Los Angeles.
+Learn more.

 Education (Department of Catholic Schools):